IGCP projects

 How to apply

-Projects must focus, inter alia, on high-quality science, be of international importance and societal relevance, show interdisciplinary cooperation, and constitute international participation, including scientists from developing countries.
+IGCP projects must focus on high-quality scientific research that is of international importance and societal relevance.
+They should demonstrate interdisciplinary cooperation and constitute international participation, including scientists in developing countries.

 Selection of concluded projects